Troops find religious exemption for vaccines unattainable - NewsBreak

 Troops find religious exemption for vaccines unattainable

-WASHINGTON — (AP) — More than 12,000 military service members refusing the COVID-19 vaccine are seeking religious exemptions, and so far they are having zero success.

-That total lack of approvals is creating new tensions within the military, even as the vast majority of the armed forces have gotten vaccinated.
+That total lack of approvals is creating new tensions within the military.

 Caught in the middle are chaplains, who must balance the desire to offer compassionate care and guidance to personnel with the need to explain a complicated process that may well be futile.
 They also must assess requests from those who may be using religion as an excuse to avoid a vaccine that, while credited with preventing needless deaths, has become politically charged.